 \subsection{CONEX}

-\conex{} \cite{Bergmann:2006yz} is a Fortran code which was designed to realistically simulate the longitudinal air shower development for experiments observing air showers with fluorescence or air-Cherenkov telescopes. \conex{} can simulate the longitudinal profile much faster than a full Monte Carlo approach, and does so without using the thinning technique that is mandatory for simulating ultra-high energy air showers.
+\conex{} \cite{Bergmann:2006yz} is a Fortran code which was designed to realistically simulate the longitudinal air shower development for experiments that observe air showers with fluorescence or air-Cherenkov telescopes. \conex{} can simulate the longitudinal profile much faster than a full Monte-Carlo approach, and can do so without employing the thinning technique that is mandatory for the simulation of ultra-high energy air showers.
 It is also commonly used in studies that explore the impact of modified hadronic interactions on air shower observables.

 \conex{} uses a hybrid approach.
-The initial stages of the hadronic cascade, which dominate its shower-to-shower fluctuations, are computed using the Monte Carlo technique.
-Then, particles are binned and the cascade equations are solved numerically.
-This allows \conex{} to simulate observables related to shower-to-shower fluctuations of the depth of the shower maximum, \xmax, or the muon number, \nmu. \conex{} was later integrated in \corsika{}~7 \cite{Pierog:2011kzx}, which enables 3D hybrid calculations, where the final stage of the air shower is again simulated using the Monte Carlo technique.
-This speeds up air shower simulations by a factor of five compared to the full Monte Carlo approaches with thinning at high energies.
-However, in most studies, \conex{} is used in its original mode.
-In principle, any event generator capable of generating hadron-nucleus interactions at arbitrary energies can be used with \conex{}.
-In practice, however, only interfaces for \eposlhc{}, \sibyll{} and \qgsjet{} are provided.
+The first steps of the hadronic cascade, which dominate its shower-to-shower fluctuations, are computed with the Monte-Carlo technique.
+Afterwards, particles are binned, and the cascade equations solved numerically.
+That way, \conex{} can also be used to simulate observables related to shower-to-shower fluctuations of the depth of shower maximum \xmax or the muon number \nmu. \conex{} was later integrated in \corsika{}~7 \cite{Pierog:2011kzx}, which allows one to perform 3D hybrid calculations, where the last stage of the air shower is again simulated with the Monte-Carlo technique.
+This speeds up air shower simulation by a factor of five compared to the full Monte-Carlo approach with thinning at high energies.
+In most studies, however, \conex{} is used in its original mode.